21.7. Index Configuration¶

-Partition schemes define how data files are laid out in folders on the file system.
-Schemes are defined by a well-known name, and an optional map of configuration values.
+Partition schemes define how data is partitioned (grouped) into different files.
+Schemes are defined by a well-known name, along with optional configuration flags.
 See Partition Schemes for more details.

 Partition schemes can be specified through the user data key geomesa.fs.scheme: